SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 If you want a little more privacy, you'll want to check out this beach.
 It is just north of Baker Beach and offers amazing views of the Golden Gate Bridge and across the way to the Marin Headlands.

 One of the reasons I love Marshall's Beach so much is that when you arrive, you'll feel like you have entered a different world.
-It is hard to imagine that the bustling City By The Bay is just behind you.
+It is hard to imagine that the bustling City by the Bay is just behind you.

 Like most of the beaches on this list, it is also a great location to do some birdwatching, and, depending on the season, you might see some seals, dolphins, or even whales.